 New Frontiers in Reaction Engineering

-Please save the date for a one-day symposium of presentations and discussions on Professor Jensen’s many contributions to the fields of chemical engineering, materials science, and reaction engineering and on the future of these disciplines.
-This will be a joyful reunion of former students, postdocs, academic and industrial colleagues.
+On May 18, 2024, a one-day symposium of presentations and discussions was held on Professor Jensen’s many contributions to the fields of chemical engineering, materials science, and reaction engineering, as well as on the future of these disciplines.
+The event took place at the MIT Welcome Center and was a joyful reunion of former students, postdocs, academic and industrial colleagues.

 Professor Jensen has been an incredible mentor, an impactful leader and an invaluable asset to the Chemical Engineering Department and the field of chemical engineering.
 We are very fortunate to have benefited from his presence throughout his career at MIT.